7/28/2020

 Michael Singh

-CEO and Founder
+CEO and Founder of MPS

 speaker

-Bernie Blagen
+Bernie Blagan

-VP and CFO
+VP and CFO of MPS

-And I would also probably just having learned from this recent experience that we're more likely to also increase our internal inventories.
-So we don't have to rely upon necessarily in the moment production excellence.
+And I would also probably just having learned from this recent experience that we're more likely to also increase our internal inventories so we don't have to rely upon necessarily in the moment production excellence.

 speaker

-Chris Casell
+Chris Caso

-Analyst at Raymond James
+Analyst, Raymond James

 speaker